-5.19.3 Graduation Honors
+5.20.3 Graduation Honors

 Graduation honors are given to undergraduate degree recipients who have demonstrated significant distinguished academic achievement and representations of the highest standards of academic integrity.
 These honors are bestowed upon students in the form of Latin honors.
 Undergraduate degree recipients earn Latin honors based upon their cumulative Grade Point Average (cGPA) at the time of degree conferral.
-Because transfer credits do not carry grades and therefore have no effect on GPA calculations, transfer courses are not considered for Latin honors.
+Because transfer credits would carry grades awarded by the university and therefore have no effect on GPA calculations, transfer courses are not considered for Latin honors.
 The notation will appear on the diploma as well as on the transcript.